-Although the Sponsored Programs Office will not write your proposal, OSP provides faculty and staff with a range of proposal development support to help you make sure it is complete, well written, and thoroughly addresses sponsor guidelines.
+Although the Sponsored Programs and Research Office will not write your proposal, we provide faculty and staff with a range of proposal development support to help you make sure it is complete, well written, and thoroughly addresses sponsor guidelines.

 Our goal is to provide customized proposal assistance geared to the PIs specific needs.
 The types of assistance we offer include: